minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	mkdir pset

 This created a directory called pset within your Desktop directory.
-You can check this by simply executing ls as seen before.
+You can check this by simply executing **ls** as seen before.
 Now lets move pset from your Desktop directory to your Dropbox directory.
 There multiple ways to achieve this, but lets just pick one:

 	mv pset ~/Dropbox

-You have just executed the command mv (move) which takes in two arguments: a source (pset) and a target (~/Dropbox).
+You have just executed the command **mv** (move) which takes in two arguments: a source (pset) and a target (~/Dropbox).
 By executing this we have effectively moved the directory pset from Desktop to Dropbox.
 Now navigate over to your Dropbox Directory.
 Check if pset is actually there.
 Then execute this command:

 	mv pset "pset 0"

 Okay, what just happened?
-Go ahead and execute ls.
+Go ahead and execute **ls**.
 You should see that there is no directory called pset, but instead there is a directory called pset 0.
 This is the double nature of the command mv.
 You can use it to move directories and to rename them.
 But wait, why are the quotes there?
 Well, if the quotes were not there mv would receive three arguments, as arguments are seperated with spaces.
 The quotes simply indicate that pset 0 is one argument instead of two.
 Alternatively you can use the \ to escape the space.
-The command would then look like this: mv pset pset\ 0.
+The command would then look like this: **mv pset pset\ 0**.
 Now lets put pset 0 to use, navigate your way to the pset 0 directory.
 Once inside, execute the following command:

 	touch test.txt

-Touch is a simple command that creates new and empty files, if they do not exist.
-As such, you have just created the file test.txt.
+**touch** is a simple command that creates new and empty files, if they do not exist.
+As such, you have just created the file `test.txt`.
 Go ahead and check if it is actually empty by opening it with Gedit.
 Okay now lets get rid of this file.
 Execute the following:

 	rm test.txt